America at 250

 The colonists considered themselves British subjects, entitled to all the rights and liberties of Englishmen.
 The concern was not so much “taxation without representation” as anything without representation.
 Paul Revere wouldn’t have said “The British are coming”—he was British!
 He would have said “The regulars are coming.”

-She starts with the French & Indian War 1754-1763.
+The professor starts with the French & Indian War 1754-1763.
 (1) The colonists through their joined militias worked together for the first time.
-(2) The British spent lots of money and needed new revenue sources.
-(3) The British learned that colonists were smuggling lots of goods without paying tariffs on them.
+(2) in the treaty the British agreed not to expand beyond the Appalachians, ticking off the colonists.
+(3) The British spent lots of money and needed new revenue sources.
+(4) The British learned that colonists were smuggling lots of goods without paying tariffs on them.
 That led to legislation targeted down the value chain like the 1765 Stamp Act (must pay for stamped paper not only for legal documents, but also for household items like newspapers and playing cards); it was the first tax visible to ordinary folk.
 Stamp Act Congress convened with nine colonies represented, kindling in Freeman’s nice phrase the “inkling of a we.”
 Parliament repealed it but passed the Declaratory Act saying they could do it again “in all cases whatsoever” (a phrase that really stuck in the American craw; mentioned in the Declaration of Independence).
-A bunch of other Acts and reactions followed, the Tea Party and all that.
+A bunch of other Acts and reactions followed—the Tea Party, the first brief Continental Congress, and all that.

-April 1775 at Lexington and Concord, British soldiers killed British subjects.
+In April 1775 at Lexington and Concord, British soldiers killed British subjects.
+Ticonderoga was taken by Benedict Arnold and Ethan Allen (“great Jehovah”) (British would retake 1777).
 John Adams: the die is cast, the Rubicon is crossed.
 (There were “patriots,” there were “loyalists,” and there were a lot of people in between and “situational.”
-Not everything was “revolutionary.”)
-Continental Congress issued the Olive Branch Petition to George III, who reportedly refused to read it and instead declared the colonists in rebellion.
+Not everything was “revolutionary.”
+John Adams guessed a third were rebel, a third were tory and a third were neutral.)
+In July 1775, the second Continental Congress issued the Olive Branch Petition to George III, who reportedly refused to read it and instead declared the colonists in rebellion.

 Lecture 3: Declaring Independence